garcias/reducing-stereotype-threat/content/_index.md

 The design of this site is intended to be fast, responsive, and minimally distracting, so that you can use it as a resource for self study or for training and workshops.
 Enjoy!

 See the [About](about) section if you're curious about the [history](about/history) of this project, or how the [information was recovered](https://github.com/garcias/rst-archive).

+Ready to learn about stereotype threat?
+Start with [the definition](topics/definition/)!